oharetom1-sketch/AI4EO-HoChiMinh-LandUse-ML/README.md

 ![NDVI2026](figures/ndvi_2026.png)

-The Normalised Difference Vegetation Index (NDVI) was used to identify vegetated regions and assess vegetation stability between years.
+The Normalised Difference Vegetation Index (NDVI) is widely used to assess vegetation health and density using red and near-infrared wavelengths (Rouse et al., 1974).The Normalised Difference Vegetation Index (NDVI) was used to identify vegetated regions and assess vegetation stability between years.

 ## NDWI 2018